-- 4.3% decrease in single-occupancy car travel
+• 4.3% decrease in single-occupancy car

-- 0.7% increase in bus travel
+0.7% increase in bus travel

-- 5% increase in active travel
+5% increase in active travel

 It's not just patient care that can make a difference.
 Various health organisations in Manchester employ thousands of people.
 Manchester University NHS Foundation Trust (MFT) introduced a travel plan in 2015.
-This included initiatives such as travel discounts (for First and Stagecoach buses), interest free improving cycling loans and facilities.
-With the three Manchester CCGs recently joining together with

-Manchester City Council to form
+This included initiatives such as travel discounts (for First and Stagecoach buses), interest free loans and improving cycling facilities.
+With the three Manchester CCGs recently joining together with Manchester City Council to form